mhindi2/GDML-WIki-Clone/Array-:-Example-of-use-of-Array.md

 * Polar
 * Circular

-Currently not supported but maybe added in the future
+The following are currently NOT supported but maybe added in the future
 * Various Path Arrays
 * Point Point Arrays